Starting in the Bronze Age

 When the village is annexed to the Grand Duchy of Tuscany, Capalbio loses its independence (which it takes back in 1960) and remains in the doldrums, worsened by bandits.

 Rebuilding its Beauty

 This negative past is now gone.
 Capalbio today is a charming medieval town, very lively all year round, but most of all, in the summer.
-From the ancient crenelated walls, rebuilt by the Sienese in order to defend the center, you can admire a breathtaking view of the Maremma area.
+From the ancient crenelated walls, rebuilt by Siena in order to defend the center, you can admire a breathtaking view of the Maremma area.
 The Fortress of Aldobrandeschi with its tall tower stands out over the red roofs of the stone homes.
 Next to it is the Collacchioni Palace dating back to the Renaissance period which displays the piano used by Giacomo Puccini when on holidays here.